 Extra innings changes everything.
 The game of baseball is redefined.
 To score is to win.
 To err is to lose.
 Strategy is discarded.
 Position players become relief pitchers and relief pitchers are pinch runners, and occasionally hit home runs.

 On Independence Day 1985 at Atlanta Fulton County Stadium, the New York Mets and Atlanta Braves played 19 innings, the equivalent of two baseball games (plus one inning) including two rain delays (totaling two hours and five minutes), 29 runs, 14 pitchers and 43 players, 155 official at bats, 115 outs, 615 pitches, 46 hits, 23 walks, 22 strikeouts, five errors, 37 stranded base runners, six lead changes, a cycle, two players were ejected and 25 years later the most memorable moment was recorded by the losing pitcher Rick Camp.

-Camp was drafted by the Atlanta Braves in 1974.
+Camp was drafted by Atlanta in 1974.
 He grew up on a farm in Georgia.
 He went to school and played ball in Georgia.
 He drove a pickup truck with Georgia license plates and the team agreed to give him a tractor as part of his deal.
 Now he was going to pitch for his hometown team.
 Camp was close to living his dream.

 “To hit a home run in the big leagues — that was my dream,” said Camp.
 Prior to signing with the Braves he hit a lot of home runs, all of them as a designated hitter at West Georgia University where he attended college.